MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-summary-of-objects.md

 >[!IMPORTANT]
 > Some information relates to a prerelease product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

-This topic provided a high level summary of Audio Class Extensions (ACX) Objects that form the base of an ACX audio driver.
+This topic provides a high level summary of Audio Class Extensions (ACX) Objects that form the base of an ACX audio driver.
 For a general overview of ACX, see [ACX Audio Class Extensions Overview](acx-audio-class-extensions-overview.md).

 ACX objects are Windows Driver Framework (WDF) objects - WDFOBJECT.
 For more information about WDF see [Introduction to Framework Objects](../wdf/introduction-to-framework-objects.md).
 For a summary of WDF objects see [Summary of Framework Objects](../wdf/summary-of-framework-objects.md).